skoolkid/skoolkit/sphinx/source/html-templates.rst

 * ``m_paragraph`` - replaced by one or more copies of the :ref:`t_paragraph`
   subtemplate
 * ``t_anchor`` - replaced by a copy of the :ref:`t_anchor` subtemplate (with
-  the address of the next instruction in decimal format as the anchor name)
+  the address of the next instruction in decimal format as the anchor name when formatting a mid-block comment), or by an empty string (when formatting a block end comment)

 To see the default ``asm_comment`` template, run the following command::